ZigzagSecurity/survival-guide-radare2/README.md

 # Survival guide for Radare2 with practice
-I will make several tutorial to explain the how to use radare2 for the most common things.
+I will make several tutorial to explain how to use radare2 for the most common things.
 I'll try to add more to cover the most possible by the end.\
 The order you should read them :
 - Crackme1
 - Radare2 cheat sheet